top of page

 When our internal elimination organs like our liver, kidneys, bowels, and lungs can't quite keep up with removing the inflammation caused by things like allergies, autoimmune responses, hormone imbalances, and more, the only remaining option is for that inflammation to appear on the elimination organ of last resort: the skin.

 We probably feel it, but we can’t really look in the mirror and see when our overworked kidneys are causing low energy.
 Or when our sluggish liver is failing to keep our hormones in balance.
 Or when our bowels are backed up.
-These sorts of things we sometimes just accept as our new normal or, at the very least: unrelated.
+These sorts of things are sometimes just accepted as our new normal or, at the very least: unrelated.

 Enter: Alterative herbs